No escape from Guantánamo

 “We are still being treated like terrorists,” Adayfi said.
 “For the last five years, I’m trying to build my life.
 I’m trying to study, I published a book.
 But that doesn’t prove it to them.
 It’s still just: ‘He’s bad.’
 No matter what, as long as you were in Guantánamo.”

-Last year, the government moved Adayfi from the downtown apartment it initially gave him to a neighborhood on Belgrade’s outskirts.
+The government more recently moved Adayfi from the downtown apartment it initially gave him to a neighborhood on Belgrade’s outskirts.
 He feels even more isolated, and more conspicuous, with his brown skin and thick dark beard, and his poor grasp of Serbian.

 There is no halal meat around here, so he mostly eats lentils, yogurt, vegetables, and bread with American peanut butter — a favorite that he discovered at Guantánamo.
 In the building where he has lived for the past year and a half, he has only ever spoken with one neighbor.